 Since April 2018, Senckenberg Open Access publications (from publication year 2017) will be gradually added to the Leibniz Association’s Open Access platform:

-Further initiatives, tools & information
+Further initiatives, tools & information about Open Access

-Open Access Support
+Open Access Transformation

 Open Access support by Horizon 2020 (in German)